Ryan with the beings she tends on a daily basis (and who also tend her).

 • Content that is vibes-based and not evidence-based.
 Meditation and yoga have proven benefits; so do vaccines and SSRIs.

 • Content that suggests in any way that you should change the shape or appearance of your body.
-This is a size-inclusive space; pro-diet talk is discouraged.
+This is a size-inclusive space; diet talk is discouraged.
 (You are, however, allowed to be healing your relationship to your own body and to diet culture while you’re here.)

 • Content that is not intersectional — that is, that does not acknowledge the stressors and obstacles faced by caregivers who experience any marginalized identity, or several overlapping ones.